Jump to:

 Read more about the amazing benefits of Greenhouses here.

-If something is planted inside and then outside in separate months, this doesn’t mean you plant them twice.
+Also, note that planting inside and outside in separate months doesn’t mean you plant them twice.
 Instead, you’ll be moving the same growth from inside to its plot outside.
 This happens quite often with vegetables (as you’ll soon see).

 Most importantly, it’s worth keeping in mind that many of these timings depend on frost.
 Frosts happen when the temperature is so cold that a layer of ice forms on the ground.
-Frosts are dangerous to plants because they cause the water inside them to become ice which ultimately kills the plant.
-When planting in spring, always be on the lookout for frost!
+Frosts are dangerous as they cause the water inside to become ice, killing the plant.
+So when planting in spring, always be on the lookout for frost!

-Remember if you didn’t get the chance to plant or sow something the previous month, you can always do it in the next!
+If you didn’t get the chance to plant or sow something the previous month, you could always do it in the next!
 You can also find a full, year-round vegetable planting calendar here.

 January

 While January might sometimes seem like the heart of winter, it’s more like the beginning!
-Balmier Decembers mean that it might not be until January that we get our first frosts and our first real taste of winter temperatures.
+Balmier December means that it might not be until January that we get our first frosts and our first real taste of winter temperatures.

 January calendar and tips